Ifeoma28/fresh_segments/README.md

 1) High Stdv : Long-term product pitches or generic ads—these may miss the engagement window.
 2) low Stdv: Flashy, short-term offers or rapidly changing messaging—they don’t need urgency to engage.

+Also, I plotted Average Composition vs. Standard Deviation of Percentile Ranking to understand volatility.

+And here’s the kicker:
+There was no clear pattern.
+That tells me:

+- High engagement doesn’t always mean stability(low standard deviation).
+- Low average interests can still be rock solid in how they rank over time.

 # Index Analysis
 - The index_value is a measure which can be used to reverse calculate the average composition for Fresh Segments clients.
 Average composition can be calculated by dividing the composition column by the index_value column rounded to 2 decimal places.